Open Data Hub logo

 • The data science project that you deleted is no longer displayed on the Data Science Projects page.

-• Deleting a data science project deletes any associated workbenches, data science pipelines, cluster storage, and data connections.
+• Deleting a data science project deletes any associated workbenches, data science pipelines, cluster storage, and connections.
 This data is permanently deleted and is not recoverable.

 Using project workbenches